-Here in the American South, summers are really hot and really humid.
+Here in the American South, summers are really hot and humid.
 In theory, air conditioners should help you deal with both of those things.
-But in practice, many air conditioners are ok at lowering temperature but not so great at reducing humidity.
+But in practice, many air conditioners are ok at lowering the temperature but not so great at reducing humidity.
 What gives?

 If you’re wondering how to lower humidity in your house, you’re not alone.
 From spring through fall, we field lots of calls from homeowners who are frustrated with high indoor humidity.
 The good news is that there’s always a solution to this problem — and it can be a permanent one.

 However, every home is different!
-What works best for lowering humidity in your neighbor's house isn't necessarily going to be the best solution for your house.
-That's why we always go through the following steps when determining the best way to manage indoor humidity.
+What works best for lowering the humidity in your neighbor’s house isn’t necessarily going to be the best solution for your house.
+That’s why we always go through the following steps when determining the best way to manage indoor humidity.

 1. Perform a home assessment and heating & air system inspection

 Does your home have big air leaks that let in a lot of humidity?
 Is your AC oversized for your house?
 Are problems with your ductwork preventing the AC from working properly?